AleenaTim/IGN_Code_Foo_Frontend/hisui_powerplant_answer.md

 - [x] There needs to be a consistent amount of electricity being transferred to power the village
 - [x] Assume we are taking average, run-of-the-mill Voltorb(s) and not legendaries, pseudo-legendaries or mythicals
 - [x] Assume electricity potential is based on the type of electric moves (for example: discharge, thunder punch, electro ball, thunderbolt)
-- [x] The best move that would generate electricity efficiently without burning or wrecking the power plant would be Thunderbolt
+- [x] The best move that would generate electricity efficiently without burning or damaging the village would be Thunderbolt
 - According to the show, thunderbolt only causes paralysis or loss of consciousness
 - When Pikachu uses thunderbolt, it generates 100,000 volts of electricity (we can use Pikachu as a reference since its frame and stats are closely similar to a Voltorb)